jekal/jalpc_jekyll_theme/README.md

 baseurl: portfolio
 ```

-If you've applied the two tweaks above, you can now access to the website by going to `http://localhost:5000/portfolio`
+By applying the two tweaks above, you can now access to the website by going to `http://localhost:5000/portfolio`

 <p align="right"><a href="#about">back to top ⬆️</a></p>